SiderealDay/AutoHotKey/README.md

 #### General Notes

-If you have problems running AHK macro with GSE, please bear this in mind:
+If you have problems running AHK macro with GSE, please read this:
 <p><details>
   <summary> <b>Click here to read the notes</b> </summary>